lauraivillegasr/master_thesis/README.md

 	kat hist -o DL137G2 Panagrolaimus_rawreads/DL137G2/SN7640087_3181_DL137G2_1_sequence.fq.gz Panagrolaimus_rawreads/DL137G2/SN7640087_3181_DL137G2_2_sequence.fq.gz

 Provide histogram to tetmer and obtain per-k-mer theta (if k=21, then you'd have to multiply your result times 21).

+Part 3. **ESTIMATION OF MUTATION RATES**

+Installing accuMulate gave some problems.
+Remember to add the path of bamtools folder to my path using `export PATH=$PATH:/your/new/path/here`

+For creating ref pool of PS1159 more reads were added, they had solexa encoding and were transformed to Sanger encoding using:

+	cat 110815_0133_D0738ACXX_5_SA-PE-005_1.solfastq | seqret -filter -auto -sformat fastq-solexa -osformat fastq-sanger -out PS1159_5_1.fastq

+All reads coming from PS1159 where merged

+We checked through fastqc to estimate/know wether the conversion worked: the result showed: SANGER :D

+Pre-processing as done on part 1.
+Trimming

+	./fastp -i /scratch/a200302/L19G31/SN7640087_3184_L19G31_1_sequence.fq.gz  -I /scratch/a200302/L19G31/SN7640087_3184_L19G31_2_sequence.fq.gz -o /scratch/lvilleg1/L19G31_1 -O /scratch/lvilleg1/L19G31_1 -h /scratch/lvilleg1/report_L19G31

+Mapping

+	bwamem2 mem -M -t 30 -R "@RG\tID:ASEX\tSM:PS1159_c12_PS_8\tPL:ILLUMINA\tPU:1" /home/lvilleg1/reference_genomes/panagrolaimus_ps1159.PRJEB32708.WBPS15.genomic.fa.gz /scratch/lvilleg1/MAL_fastp/c12_PS_8_1 /scratch/lvilleg1/MAL_fastp/c12_PS_8_2 > /scratch/lvilleg1/c12_PS_8_bwamem.sam

+Convert sam to bam

+	ls -1 | sed 's/_bwamem.sam//g' > list-XX
+	while read f; do samtools view -b $f"_bwamem.sam" > $f".bam" ;done < list-XX

+Sort files

+	samtools sort -o /scratch/lvilleg1/MAL/L19G31.sort.bam scratch/lvilleg1/MAL/L19G31.bam #had to be run independently on each file, after a whole day command with parallel was not running

+Learn about coverage from sorted files

+	ls *.sort.bam | parallel -j 5 'samtools depth {} > {}.sort.bam.depth'

+Remove duplicates using picard

+module purge #remove the current default java version
+	module load openjdk/1.8.0_202 #need to be loaded, otherwise it tries to run with the incorrect java version and won’t work

+	java -jar /home/lvilleg1/picard/build/libs/picard.jar MarkDuplicatesWithMateCigar I=/scratch/lvilleg1/MAL/c12_PS_86.sort.bam O=c12_PS_86.sort.rmd.bam M=c12_PS_86.sort.bam.metrics VALIDATION_STRINGENCY=SILENT MINIMUM_DISTANCE=300 REMOVE_DUPLICATES=true

+Remove low quality reads

+ls *.sort.rmd.bam | parallel 'samtools view -q 30 -b {} > {.}.q30’

+Samtools flagstat can be used to check quality of mapping Indexing files for haplotype caller - maybe ignore

+	ls *.sort.rmd.q30.bam | parallel samtools index '{}'

+Creating dictionary of reference genome - maybe ignore

+	/home/lvilleg1/gatk-4.2.0.0/gatk CreateSequenceDictionary -R /home/lvilleg1/reference_genomes/panagrolaimus_ps1159.PRJEB32708.WBPS15.genomic.fa

+To check that the header is correctly stablished

+	samtools view -H c12_JU_100.sort.rmd.bam | grep '^@RG' for f in *q30.bam ; do samtools view -H $f | grep '^@RG'; done

+Merging files for accuMUlate

+	samtools merge -r partheno_merged.bamL19G31.sort.rmd.q30.bam PS83Q.sort.rmd.q30.bam c12_PS_22.sort.rmd.q30.bam c12_PS_8.sort.rmd.q30.bam c12_PS_84.sort.rmd.q30.bam c12_PS_86.sort.rmd.q30.bam

+	c12_JU_100.sort.rmd.q30.bam c12_JU_47.sort.rmd.q30.bam c12_JU_60.sort.rmd.q30.bam c12_JU_71.sort.rmd.q30.bam c12_JU_73.sort.rmd.q30.bam c12_JU_88.sort.rmd.q30.bam

+Prepare data for accumulate, obtain ini file and obtain GC content using accumulate tools (pre-requisite: pip3.6 install biopython) ALL THINGS THAT NEEDED PYTHON WHERE SUBMITTED TO CHEOPS0 - note on installing boost for accuMUlate: version 1.73 wouldn’t work, I used 1.62

+	module load samtools
+	module load python/3.6.8
+	cd /scratch/lvilleg1/MAL/Final_preprocessing

+	samtools view -H parthenoPS1159_merged.bam | python3 /home/lvilleg1/accuMulate-tools/extract_samples.py PS1159_refpool - >> params.PS1159.ini

+	python3 /home/lvilleg1/accuMulate-tools/GC_content.py /home/lvilleg1/reference_genomes/PS1159_reference_genome >> params.PS1159.ini

+NOTE: CHEOPS ONLY allows to install Biopython on python 3 using pip, however, the scripts of accu-tools are written for python 2.
+Had to do some editing on printing statement (adapt it to python3 - was written in python2):

+Before:
+ 	print "{}\t{}".format(*pair)
+After:
+ 	print ("{}\t{}".format(*pair))

+	python3 /home/lvilleg1/accuMulate-tools/dictionary_converter.py /home/lvilleg1/reference_genomes/panagrolaimus_ps1159.PRJEB32708.WBPS15.genomic.fa  > /home/lvilleg1/reference_genomes/panagrolaimus_ps1159.PRJEB32708.WBPS15.genomic.dict

+FOLLOWING STEP ON CHEOPS1 WHERE BEDTOOLS IS AVAILABLE

+	module load /opt/rrzk/modules/experimental/bedtools/2.29.2 (bedtools on cheops1)

+	mkdir -p /scratch/lvilleg1/MAL/Final_preprocessing/tmp

+	bedtools makewindows -g /home/lvilleg1/reference_genomes/panagrolaimus_ps1159.PRJEB32708.WBPS15.genomic.accu.dict -w 100000 | split -l 1 - /scratch/lvilleg1/MAL/Final_preprocessing/tmp

+When using n=3 ```terminate called after throwing an instance of 'boost::program_options::invalid_option_value' what():  the argument ('accuMUlate can't only deal with haploid or diploid ancestral samples') for option is invalid```

+Running accumulate:

+A change had to be done on the parsers.cc file from accuMUlate.

+1. As the error was coming from the condition of the if defined in line XXX not being fulfilled, we added a print statement that would show exactly what the error was:

+	std::cout << "HOLA SOY LAURA***********: " << start_index; -> prints the start_index that is problematic

+2. We add a statement that tells the script to ignore this specific index so the if condition can be fulfilled.

+	if (start_index != std::string::npos || start_index == 18446744073709551615) {

+What is 18446744073709551615?
+Is probably a value defined as a maximum by boost (when not specified differently), one of the tools used by accuMUlate.
+I think it is plausible that the error is this definition of maximum and not on the data itself as 4 different data sets where tested and the error persisted the same ´18446744073709551615´

+AccuMUlate was then compiled again with the new “version” of the parsers.cc file.

+The command implemented for obtaining candidate mutations was:
+On CHEOPS1

+	parallel -j 6 home/lvilleg1/accuMUlate-0.2.1/build/accuMUlate -c /scratch/lvilleg1/accu_JU/params.JU765.ini -b /scratch/lvilleg1/accu_JU/hermaphroJU765_merged.sort.bam -r /scratch/lvilleg1/accu_JU/propanagrolaimus_ju765.PRJEB32708.WBPS15.genomic.fa -i {} ::: /scratch/lvilleg1/accu_JU/tmp/* > /scratch/lvilleg1/JU765_mutationcandidates #if -o is used to write the output, it goes to the .out file defined on the job batch script.

+After obtaining the candidate mutations, filtering stars:

+1. Define coverage range:

+With samtools depth we obtain a file with coverage at several positions, on R we can get the summary statistics for knowing the lower and upper range.
+We used 2 times the standard deviation of the ref pool for its upper limit: sd(file$V3)

+Filtering was done following the code:

+The value for $11 changed according to the coverage range defined for the specific data set.

+	cat PS1159_mutationcandidates | awk '{if ($11 >=332 && $11 <=575 && $15 ==0 && $7 >=0.9 && $8 >=0.9 && $9 >=0.9 && $16 <=1.96 && $17 <=1.96 && $18 >=0.05 && $19 >=0.05) print $0}' > PS1159_mutationcandidates.filter-A.bed

+	cat PS1159_mutationcandidates | awk '{if ($11 >=332 && $11 <=575) print $0}' | wc -l

+	cat PS1159_mutationcandidates | awk '{if ($11 >=332 && $11 <=575 && $15 ==0) print $0}' | wc -l

+	cat PS1159_mutationcandidates | awk '{if ($11 >=332 && $11 <=575 && $15 ==0 && $7 >=0.9 && $8 >=0.9 && $9 >=0.9) print $0}' | wc -l

+	cat PS1159_mutationcandidates | awk '{if ($11 >=332 && $11 <=575 && $15 ==0 && $7 >=0.9 && $8 >=0.9 && $9 >=0.9 && $16 <=1.96 && $17 <=1.96) print $0}' | wc -l

+2. We obtained the number of callable sites for each of the lines.
+We used the already obtained depth files from samtools depth filename.bam > filename.depth

+	cat L19G31.sort.bam.sort.bam.depth | awk '{if ($3 >=10 && $3 <=50) print $0}' | wc -l

+Obtaining mutation rates and confidence intervals:

+1. For mutation rates the following equation was used for each of the mutation lines:

+	μ=(called mutations)/(generations∗callable sites)

+2. Average of μ for each of the strains was calculated.
+(Can’t insert equation, basically all μ divided the total number of μ for the strain).

+3. Estimation of confidence intervals:

+Downloading Bayesian first aid on R

+	install.packages("devtools")
+	devtools::install_github("rasmusab/bayesian_first_aid")

+NOTE: as I was working on a Mac computer, an error on installation or jags occurred (package required for bayesian_first_aid).
+I directly downloaded the package from https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/Mac%20OS%20X/ and installed it before installing bayesian_first_aid.

+	JU_sex = c(1.62637E-09, 6.4472E-10, 1.60744E-09, 5.93941E-10, 1.17891E-09)
+	PS_asex =c(9.64506E-10, 6.94089E-10, 4.08937E-10, 7.2004E-10, 7.9846E-10)
+	comparing= c(9.41896E-10, 5.67965E-10)
+	sites = c(278665301,374228169)
+	bayes.poisson.test(comparing, sites)
+	plot(bayes.poisson.test(comparing, sites))

+Sites refers to the number of callable sites for each reproduction mode.
+The result of this analysis tells us how different our groups are and provides confidence intervals of the values: a lower limit and an upper limit.